 To initiate the application process for loans, a student must complete the Free Application for Federal Student Aid (FAFSA).
 BCF school code is 013001.
 Students may apply on-line through the college website or at www.fafsa.ed.gov.
-The application period begins January 1 of each year for the following academic year.
+The application period begins October 1 of each year for the following academic year.
 The FAFSA application may be sent any time throughout the year.
+Students must reapply for financial aid each academic year.
 After BCF has received the results of the FAFSA from the government, the applicant will be informed of any additional forms needed to complete the process.
 Students must submit all required forms to the Financial Aid Office in order to be considered for any financial aid programs.
 The Financial Aid Office will send each qualified student an award letter detailing the amount the student will receive in financial aid.
 Each student is responsible for payment of 75% of the difference between charges and financial aid by the first day of class for the fall and spring semesters.
 For J-Term and summer semesters the difference between charges and financial aid must be paid in full by the first day of class.